mainettis/darksun/docs/workflow.md

 upstream -> where we're getting the files from master -> the name of the branch we're getting the files from

-This command will force your local (on your machine) and remote (on the the GitHub server) repositories to update all files that are sourced from the primary repository.
+This command will force your local (on your machine) repository to update all files that are sourced from the primary repository.
 If you've added new files in your fork, those files will be ignored.
-If there are no new or changed files in the primary repository, no files will be updated in your local or remote repository.
+If there are no new or changed files in the primary repository, no files will be updated in your local or remote repository.  `git pull upstream master` does not update your remote repository, but your remote will be updated the next time you `git push origin master` when your workflow is complete.

 *Note: A common mistake that causes this command to fail is a dirty working tree.
 If you have any changed files in your local repository that were sourced from the primary repository that you have not yet committed to your remote repository, and the files on the primary repository have changed, git will not allow the changes to be incorporated because it does not want to delete your work without your permission.
 To resolve this issue, you must commit, undo or stash all of your changes ("clean your working tree") before updating your repositories with an upstream request.*

 ## Building the Module

 *Note:  If you are modifying non-toolset files (such as scripts, models, 2DAs, etc.), you do not need to build the module to do your work.
 Open your work directly from the repository directory on your computer, do your work in whatever program you use, and re-save the work into the repository.
 Then skip down to the [staging and committing section](#staging-and-committing-changes) below to continue your workflow.
-So, if you are not building items, areas or conversations, you can work completely outside the toolset and save yourself a few steps.*
+So, if you are not building items, areas or other toolset-centric resources, you can work completely outside the toolset and save yourself a few steps.*

 Now we're ready to build a module file so we can start working on it.
 In your command line utility, type the following: